And I was abandoned by my country.

 My Fight for Survival in Tiflet 2 Prison

-The untold story of survival against impossible odds.
+The complete story of survival against impossible odds.
+Written to help others who face their own darkness.

 If you're facing your own darkness, know that you're not alone.